MyPaTH Story Booth – COVID-19 Stories

 Aphasia Treatment Study to Address Mental Health and Successful Communication

 Do you have aphasia due to a stroke?
-Was your stroke within the past 12 months?
 Are you currently living in the community?
 If so, you may be eligible to participate in a research study to find out if Acceptance and Commitment Therapy (ACT) can be adapted to help stroke survivors recover from aphasia.
 Compensation is provided.